Polish anti-religious campaign: Communist constitution

-Following with the forcible conversion of Eastern Catholics in the USSR to Orthodoxy, the Polish government called on the Orthodox church in Poland to assume 'pastoral care' of the eastern Catholics in Poland.
-After the removal of Metropolitan Dionizy from leadership of the Polish Orthodox Church, Metropolitan Macarius was placed in charge.
-He was from Western Ukraine (previously eastern Poland) and who had been instrumental in the compulsory conversion of eastern Catholics to orthodoxy there.
-Polish security forces assisted him in suppressing resistance in his taking control of Eastern Catholic parishes.
-Many eastern Catholics who remained in Poland after the postwar border adjustments were resettled in Western Poland in the newly acquired territories from Germany.
-The state in Poland gave the POC a greater number of privileges than the Roman Catholic Church in Poland; the state even gave money to this Church, although it often defaulted on promised payments, leading to a perpetual financial crisis for the POC.
+Following the forced conversion of Eastern Catholics in the USSR to Orthodoxy, the Polish government called on the Orthodox Church in Poland to assume 'pastoral care' of Eastern Catholics in Poland.
+After Metropolitan Dionizy was removed from leadership of the POC, Metropolitan Macarius was placed in charge.
+He came from Western Ukraine (previously eastern Poland), where he had been instrumental in the compulsory conversion of Eastern Catholics to Orthodoxy.
+Polish security forces helped him to suppress resistance to his taking control of Eastern Catholic parishes.
+Many Eastern Catholics who remained in Poland after postwar border adjustments were resettled in Western Poland in the territories newly acquired from Germany.
+The state in Poland gave the POC more privileges than the Roman Catholic Church had in Poland; the state even gave money to the POC, though it often defaulted on promised payments, leading to a perpetual financial crisis for the POC.

-In 1952, the new Polish constitution was created, which did not include previously given protections to religion and the position of the Church in the country was worded ambiguously enough to allow for almost any new law of the Sejm to not be in contradiction with it.
+In 1952, a new Polish constitution was created, which excluded previously given protections for religion and the position of the Church; this constitution was worded ambiguously enough to allow for almost any new law from the Sejm (lower house of parliament) not to contradict it.

 Period of political thaw (1956–1970)

-A period of de-Stalinization occurring in the 1950s in the Eastern Bloc, as well as the recognition of the problems Communism was facing when faced with the unique situation in Poland, led to Gomułka returning to power (he had earlier been the leader before he was replaced by Bierut in 1948).
-The state lightened its restrictions on the eastern Catholic churches which began to grow back, partly with assistance from the rest of the Catholics.
-The state moved away from its attempt to control and manipulate the Church for state purposes, as it had earlier planned in its first years of existence, and moved more towards a strategy of combatting it through legislation and force.
+A period of de-Stalinization occurred during the 1950s in the Eastern Bloc, as well as a recognition of the problems that communism faced with the unique situation in Poland; this process led to Gomułka returning to power.
+(He had previously been the country's leader before being replaced by Bierut in 1948.)
+The state lightened its restrictions on Eastern Catholic churches, which began to revive, partly with assistance from other Catholics.
+The state moved away from its attempt to control and manipulate the Church, as it had intended during its early years of existence, and it moved toward a strategy of combating the Church through legislation and force.

-During the events of the Polish October in 1956, the government was criticized by parts of the secular press and the loyalty of the Catholic press during these days, was returned in favour by Gomułka who lifted some restrictions placed on it.
-Cardinal Wyszyński and other bishops were released from prison, five Catholic deputies were allowed to enter the Sejm, and monks and nuns were allowed to return to their monasteries.
-A new agreement was formed between the government and the Church, which resolved to remove previous anti-religious measures and once again renewed the Church's allegiance to the state.
-This was reneged, however, when within a few years Gomułka tightened his control and began restricting the Catholic press again.
-The Catholic press was then made incapable of responding to arguments against the Church in the secular press.
+During the events of Polish October in 1956, the government was criticized by parts of the secular press; the loyalty of the Catholic press during that period was repaid by Gomułka, who lifted some restrictions on it.
+Cardinal Wyszyński and other bishops were released from prison; five Catholic deputies were allowed to enter the Sejm; and monks and nuns were allowed to return to their monasteries.
+A new agreement formed between the government and the Church, which resolved to remove previous antireligious measures and renewed the Church's allegiance to the state.
+However, this agreement was not honored: within a few years, Gomułka tightened his control and resumed restricting the Catholic press.
+This press was then rendered incapable of responding to arguments against the Church in the secular press.